 Ceramics

-The next section of the tour focuses on Antibes as a colony of Marseille.
-The Mediterranean world as a whole is explored through some sixty vases and ceramic objects produced by the civilizations of the Italian peninsula (natives, Greeks, Etruscans and Romans).
-Our favorite is this impressive Attic vase, made in the Athens region in the 7th century BC.
-Can you make out its motifs, created using the “red-figure” technique?
+The next section of the tour focuses on the city of Antibes during the time it was a colony of Marseille.
+The Mediterranean world is explored as a whole through some sixty vases and ceramic objects produced by the civilizations of the Italian Peninsula (indigenous peoples, Greeks, Etruscans, and Romans).

 Objects from underwater excavations

-We then discovered objects from underwater excavations (amphorae…) carried out in Anse Saint-Roch and numerous shipwrecks.
-They attest to Antibes’ role in the development of trade links as early as the 6th century BC.
 It’s these wooden anchors with lead jaws that have impressed us the most.
 We’d never seen one before, but these massive anchors (4th-5th centuries), which succeeded stone ones and preceded iron ones, were impressive!

 Objects linked to ancient beliefs

-Visitors are then introduced to funeral beliefs and practices in Antiquity.
-A number of funerary blocks are on display.
-We were particularly interested in this terracotta statuette from Roman times.
-It represents the most revered god of the time: Mercury.
 Can you catch a glimpse of its attributes?
 In his left hand, he holds a wand surrounded by intertwined snakes surmounted by 2 small wings, and a purse in his right, reminding us that he is the god of crafts and commerce.

 A beautiful mosaic (late 2nd century AD)